-Macrophages play different roles in several histological classifications of OC.
-The infiltration of TAMs is most common in serous and mucinous OC, and the infiltration of M2 macrophages predicts a poor prognosis of serous OC [46].
-Serous OC accounts for more than 70% of all epithelial OC.
-Ciucci et al. found that, compared with patients with high-grade serous OC, patients with low-grade serous OC had less infiltrating (CD68+) macrophages and M2 (CD163+) macrophages in tumor tissues [47].
-These results suggest that the differentiation activity of M2 macrophages is related to the occurrence, development and metastasis of OC with different histological classifications [48].
-For women, smoking can activate nicotinic receptors, which is conducive to the M2 macrophage polarization, thereby increasing the risk of mucinous OC [49].
-However, the relationship among smoking, macrophage polarization, and the risk of mucinous ovarian cancer needs to be further investigated.
+Macrophages play different roles in several types of histologically classified OC.
+TAM infiltration is most common in serous and mucinous OC, and the infiltration of M2 macrophages predicts a poor prognosis for serous OC cases [46].
+Serous OC accounts for more than 70% of all epithelial OCs.
+Ciucci et al. found that patients with low-grade serous OC had less infiltrating CD68+ macrophages and M2 CD163+ macrophages in tumor tissues than patients with high-grade serous OC [47].
+These results suggest that the differentiation activity of M2 macrophages is related to the occurrence, development, and metastasis of different types of histologically classified OC [48].

+In women, smoking can activate nicotinic receptors, and this activation has been shown to polarize macrophages into the M2 phenotype, thereby increasing the risk of mucinous OC [49].
+However, the relationship between smoking, macrophage polarization, and the risk of mucinous OC needs to be further investigated.

 Endometrioid carcinoma and clear cell carcinoma of the ovary are mostly caused by endometriosis [50].
-A study suggested that CDC42+ macrophages could inhibit endometriosis in endometrioid and clear cell carcinoma of ovary, and thus play a certain role in alleviating malignant progression of cancer [51].
-Glypican-3 (GPC3), specifically expressed in ovarian clear cell carcinoma, is capable of inhibiting ovarian tumor growth in mice by enhancing the proportion of M1 macrophages [52].
-B7-H4 is expressed in the surface of OC cells and is associated with the infiltration of T cells and CD14+ macrophages in ovarian clear cell carcinoma, while have no concern with serous OC and ovarian endometrioid carcinoma [53].
-Although several studies have shown that M1 macrophages have significant anti-tumor effects, Untack Cho et al. found that M1 macrophages could promote OC cell metastasis by activating NF-κB signaling pathway [54].
-These above findings suggest that macrophages, as a type of immune cells in the tumor microenvironment, play an important role in the development and prognosis of OC.
-Currently, the mechanism of macrophages in different polarization states on the malignant progression of OC with different histological subtypes needs to be further explored.
+A study suggested that CDC42+ macrophages may inhibit endometriosis in endometrioid carcinoma and clear cell carcinoma of the ovary and thus play a role in alleviating malignant progression [51].
+It has also been shown that glypican-3 (GPC3), which is specifically expressed in ovarian clear cell carcinoma, can inhibit ovarian tumor growth in mice by enhancing the proportion of M1 macrophages [52].
+Furthermore, B7-H4 is expressed on the surface of OC cells and is associated with the infiltration of T cells and CD14+ macrophages in ovarian clear cell carcinoma but not in serous OC and ovarian endometrioid carcinoma [53].

-3. The promising relationship between macrophage polarization during ageing
+Despite several studies having shown that M1 macrophages have significant anti-tumor effects, Untack Cho et al. found that M1 macrophages could promote OC cell metastasis by activating the NF-κB signaling pathway [54].

+Together, these findings suggest that TAMs play important roles in the development and progression of OC.
+Hence, the effects of macrophages in different polarization states on the malignant progression of different histological subtypes of OC must be further explored.

+3. Macrophages can affect ovarian function during aging

-Ageing-mediated immune dysregulation contributes to the normal dynamic balance of different immunological cell subtypes and relevant functions, resulting in the occurrence and poor progression of cancer [55].
-Ageing process displays the several characteristics such as Non-infectious chronic, low-grade inflammation and so on, which also performs large amounts of age-related pathological changes [56].
-It is illustrated that a large number of macromolecules, cytokines, and multi-protein complexes employed by the innate immune system upon ageing stimulation [57].
-In addition to their beneficial roles, IL-1β and IL-18 also result in the occurrence and poor progression of diseases during ageing [58].
-Accumulating evidence suggests that low grade chronic inflammation during ageing could attribute to age-related functional decline [59].
-Ovarian ageing is a natural process characterized by follicular depletion and a reduction in oocyte quality, resulting in loss of ovarian function, cycle irregularity and eventually infertility and menopause [60].
-Ovarian ageing is characterized by ovarian myocyte inflammation and the gradual development of ovarian cancer [61].
-When ovarian cancer related inflammation is under consideration, immune activation is critical for malignant progression or protection of ovarian cancer by maintaining dynamic balance of macrophages polarization.
+Immune dysregulation associated with aging affects the balance between immune cell subtypes and their relevant functions, resulting in the occurrence and progression of cancer [55].
+Several characteristics of the aging process, such as non-infectious low-grade chronic inflammation, contribute considerably to age-related pathological changes [56] and functional decline [59].
+It has also been shown that aging stimulates higher expression of a large number of innate immune system macromolecules, cytokines, and multi-protein complexes [57].
+In addition to their beneficial roles, IL-1β and IL-18 also contribute to the occurrence and progression of disease during aging [58].

+Ovarian aging is a natural process characterized by follicular depletion and a reduction in oocyte quality, which result in loss of ovarian function, cycle irregularity, and eventually infertility and menopause [60].
+Ovarian aging can also involve ovarian myocyte inflammation and the gradual development of OC [61].
+In cases of OC-related inflammation, it is critical to maintain the balance between the macrophage phenotypes so that it is in favor of protection against OC rather than in favor of malignant progression.